Plain English Summary

 What does the study involve?

 3. Blood sampling.
-The blood will be used for testing other indicators of nutritional status, growth and infections.
+The blood is used for testing other indicators of nutritional status, growth and infections

 7. Body composition assessment